au-research/raido/app-client/doc/code/optional.md

 > Doesn't really matter.
 This is one way to do it - whatever floats your boat.

-## use funtion declarations instead of const
+## use function declarations instead of const

 i.e `export function doSomething()` instead of
 `export const doSomething = () =>{}`